vinaygoel/ars-workshop/README.md

 ### Exercise-3: Store WANE data into Elasticsearch ###

+Extract named entities (Persons, Locations and Organizations) from the WANE dataset and index them into Elasticsearch.

-Create an index mapping for the WANE data (to use keyword analyzer)
+First, create an index mapping for the WANE data (to use keyword analyzer)

 ```
 curl -XPOST http://localhost:9200/ars-wane -d @ars-es-mappings/ars-wane-mapping.json
 ```

-Extract named entities (Persons, Locations and Organizations) from the WANE dataset and index them into Elasticsearch.

-Let's run this exercise for 1M records (`wane-sample`) from the Ferguson WANE dataset.
+Let's run this exercise for a sample 1 Million records (`wane-sample`) from the Ferguson WANE dataset.

 ```
 pig -x local -p I_WANE_DIR=/ars-data/wane-sample/ -p O_ES_INDEX_DIR=ars-wane/entities pig/store-wane-data-into-elasticsearch.pig